glotzerlab/signac/doc/tutorial.rst

             print(job, 'computed volume')

 The ``calc_volume()`` function returns the volume of an ideal gas with a system size *N*, temperature *T* and pressure *p*.
-The ``compute_volume()`` function retrieves the statepoint from the job argument and stores the result of the ideal gas law calculation in a file called ``V.txt``.
+The ``compute_volume()`` function retrieves the state point from the job argument and stores the result of the ideal gas law calculation in a file called ``V.txt``.
 The ``with job:`` clause utilizes the ``job`` handle as a context manager.
 It means that all commands below it are executed within the job's workspace directory.
 This is good practice, because it means that files are being put into the right location.

-We split this computation into two distinct function to highlight the concept of *operations*.
+We split the computation into two distinct function to highlight the concept of *operations*.
 The ``calc_volume`` function is a pure function with no side-effects, it returns the volume of an ideal gas for a set of input arguments.
 In contrast, the ``compute_volume()`` function *modifies* or *operates* on the data space.
 Because of this, we call such a function an *operation*.